moul/assh/README.md

 * Automatically regenerates `~/.ssh/config` file when needed
 * Inspect parent process to determine log level (if you use `ssh -vv`, **assh** will automatically run in debug mode)
-* Automatically creates `ControlPath` directories so you can use *slashes* in your `ControlPath` option, can be disabled with the `NoControlMasterMkdir: true` configuration in host or globally.
+* Automatically creates `ControlPath` directories so you can use *slashes* in your `ControlPath` option, can be enabled with the `ControlMasterMkdir: true` configuration in host or globally.

 ### Hooks